sennav/joat/README.md

             gitlab show {{args.ISSUE_ID}}
 ```

+## Contributing

+Be polite, I'm not earning anything to do this, other than that just create an issue or a PR and we'll take it from there.

 ## TODO

-- [ ] Install subcommand
 - [ ] Init subcommand
-- [ ] Script does not inherit shell variables and aliases
-- [ ] OAuth 2 capabilities
+- [ ] Standard OAuth 2 capabilities
 - [ ] Investigate other auth methods
+- [ ] Tests
-- [ ] Insert template absolute path on script context (allow calling other lang scripts).
+- [ ] Public release